-I know a lot of people are experiencing ice and snow right now so I thought I’d post a recipe for Refried Bean Soup.
-This soup is super quick to make and full of flavor, perfect for those chilly days and nights.
-And the nice thing about it, you probably already the ingredients on hand in your pantry and fridge.
+Even though winter weather in Arizona is mild, I still enjoy a warm bowl of soup!
+I posted this Refried Bean Soup recipe back in 2013 and thought it was a good time to make another batch and update the photos.
+This soup is super quick to make and full of flavor, and the nice thing about it, you probably already have the ingredients on hand in your pantry and fridge.

 - 1 onion, diced

 - 1 lg. carrot, diced (I used a handful of baby carrots)

 - 1/2 C. diced, roasted red bell pepper (from a jar, or use 1 red bell pepper, diced)

 - 3 cloves garlic, diced

 - 1 tsp. oregano

 - 1 can refried beans